Rebecca Herman

 Associate Professor

-Her first book, Cooperating with the Colossus, was published by Oxford University Press in 2022.
-The book reconstructs a contentious U.S. military basing project advanced in Latin America during World War II.
-Despite widespread acclaim for Pan-American unity with the Allied cause, defense construction incited local conflicts across the region - over labor rights, racial discrimination, sex, and criminal jurisdiction.
-Anchored in the wartime experiences of Brazil, Cuba, and Panama, the book moves between the American foreign ministries and the cantinas, courtrooms, plazas, and brothels where the wartime alliance took shape to examine the fraught relationship between cooperation and sovereignty in the Americas.
-Cooperating with the Colossus was named a Best Book of 2023 by Foreign Affairs.
+My first book, Cooperating with the Colossus, was published by Oxford University Press in 2022.
+The book examines the fraught relationship between cooperation and sovereignty in the Americas through a history of US military basing in Latin America during the Second World War.
+Despite widespread acclaim for Pan-American unity with the Allied cause, US basing incited local conflicts over labor rights, discrimination, sex, and criminal jurisdiction.
+Anchored in the wartime experiences of Brazil, Cuba, and Panama, the book moves between the American foreign ministries and the cantinas, courtrooms, plazas, and brothels where the wartime alliance took shape.
+Cooperating with the Colossus was named a Best Book of 2023 by Foreign Affairs and received book prizes and honorable mentions from the Latin American Studies Association, the Society for Historians of American Foreign Relations, and the Pacific Coast Branch of the American Historical Association.
+Reseach for this project was supported by fellowships and awards from the Smithsonian Institution, the Social Science Research Council, the Council on Library and Information Resources, the George C. Marshall Foundation, and the Society for Historians of American Foreign Relations, among others.

 PUBLICATIONS: